 As far back as 1542, Leonard Fuchs, a German physician, wrote of the healing properties of cannabis root in treating burns.
 In 1640, John Parkinson, an English botanist, agreed with Fuchs’ findings.
 He wrote about its anti-inflammatory qualities and the soothing effects the root has for burns.
 Again in 1758, in France Mercandier wrote about the healing properties of raw cannabis root for burns.

 To use for burns, pound the raw root into a juice and combine with an ointment, such as aloe vera or petroleum jelly, to help it become spreadable.
 And apply topically.

 As mentioned, cannabis root has anti-inflammatory qualities so it can help with pain in joints and across the body.
 Cannabis root contains monoterpenes that react with the receptors in your body to relieve pain.
 In particular, carvone and dihydrocarvone interact with the TRPM8 ionotropic receptor to alleviate pain and soothe your joints.
-These are the same monoterpenes found in spearmint, and give both plants their cooling sensations.
-There is some evidence to suggest that these may be able to help with osteoarthritis.
+These are the same monoterpenes growing in spearmint.
+They give both plants their cooling sensations.
+There is some evidence suggesting that these may also help osteoarthritis.

 Cannabis bud and leaf help with inflammation, so it makes sense that the roots would as well.
 Friedelin and epifriedelinol are compounds in cannabis roots that have anti-inflammatory properties.
 Parker and another English physician, Nicholas Culpeper, both uncovered in the 17th century the anti-inflammatory properties of a decoction of cannabis root.
 Later in the 18th century, Dr William Salomon, Dr Robert James, and Husain Khan all supported the conclusion that cannabis root can help with inflammation.